 He has worked on the international side of the tourism and education sectors for the last ten years, both here in Spain and in other European countries.
 He is a member of the Universidad San Jorge COMINEL research group, specialising in strategic communication and leadership and he also speaks English and French.

-Noël has been working at Universidad San Jorge for several years and is currently International Recruitment Officer.
+Noël has been working at Universidad San Jorge for six years and is currently International Recruitment Officer.
 He is the point of contact for international students and candidates for the acento programme, providing them support with documentation or any other need they might have related to their stay in Zaragoza and at Universidad San Jorge.